-Supplements and meds that can influence your cortisol saliva results
+Supplements & meds influencing your cortisol saliva results

 Below is a list of more common supplements or medications that could be influencing one’s saliva testing of cortisol, prevent us from seeing and correctly treating what is going on in a natural state.
 Many patients state they stop taking as many of the over-the-counter supplements they can for “up to” two weeks before testing.
 Some may not be able to go that long without them, though, so it’s individual how long one can go without something.
 Also, some are pretty much out of our system within 24 hours, like caffeine.

 IMPORTANT NOTE: Some of the below are not easy to get off, or shouldn’t be stopped.
 For example, if dangerous depression would return by getting off 5-HTP or anti-depressants, patients might need to nix getting off that.
-Always work with your doctor before considering stopping any medication or important supplement, please!
+Always work with your doctor before considering stopping any medication or important supplement, please.
+Below is simply information!